thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 Turning our type index into a value type is a simple matter of treating it as a reference type.
 We construct a `Ref` value type with an instance of `RefType` pointing at our type index.
 Wasm supports nullable references, but our language lacks them, so we mark all our reference types non-nullable.
-Back in `emit_closure_index`, for one final time, all that remains is to construct our output:
+Back in `emit_closure_index`, third time's the charm, all that remains is to construct our output:

 ```rs
 ClosureTypeIndex {